osrf/gazebo_tutorials/model_contrib/tutorial.md

 # Adding a model to Gazebo

 First, create a directory for your model.
-For this tutorial, we will assume that this directory is called ''mymodel''.
+For this tutorial, we will assume that this directory is called **mymodel**.
 That directory should include the following files:

     model.config
     model.sdf

 # Contents of model.config:

-The `model.config` file provides information necessary to pick the proper SDF file, information on authorship of the model, and a textual description of the model.
+The **model.config** file provides information necessary to pick the proper SDF file, information on authorship of the model, and a textual description of the model.

-A sample model.config looks like this:
+A sample **model.config** looks like this:

     <?xml version="1.0"?>
     <model>